 - Sprinkle butter over and pulse until mixture resembles coarse crumbs.

-- With processor running on low, add ice water 1 tablespoon at a time until dough begins to clump together.
+- With processor running on low, add ice water 1 tbsp at a time until dough begins to clump together.

 - Cover work surface with a large sheet of parchment paper and sprinkle with almond flour.
 Turn out dough and form into a disk.